EZENGESH/ai_chat_system/README.md

 - Connect to OpenAI API for real AI-generated responses.
 - Implement real-time chat with WebSockets.
 - Improve UI/UX for a better user experience.

-## Submission Instructions
-1. Push your code to GitHub.
-2. Include a detailed `README.md` with setup, usage, and testing details.
-3. Provide input/output samples.
-4. Submit the repository link or a ZIP file of the project.

 ---
 🚀 **Happy Coding!**